 We have a very strong focus on Literacy and Numeracy with structured planning sessions for teachers to ensure class work targets students skill level.
 Our testing regimen provides effective feedback to students and teachers about student skill levels and further assists in catering for differences.
 We have comprehensive Integration and EAL programs at the college.
 Alternative pathways are established from year 10.
-Students can choose an academic pathway that leads to VCE or a vocational pathway (Internship) in year 10 which leads onto VCAL.
-The homework club is open after school every Wednesday.
+Students can choose an academic pathway that leads to VCE or a vocational pathway (VCAL) in year 10.
+The homework club is open after school every Monday and Thursday.

 Q: How do you cater for EAL (English as an Additional Language) students?

 Students who arrive from overseas can be part of the English as an Additional (EAL) program.
 Students who have been learning English for less than seven years have small, language focused EAL classes to help support their learning.
 The EAL teachers are specially trained to help students acquire the English language.
 VCE students can also complete VCEEAL as an alternative to VCE English.

 Q: What Languages Other Than English does the school offer?

 The school offers Indonesian for all students and it is offered as a VCE subject.
 We have a Sister School Relationship with an Indonesian School in Yogykarta, Indonesia and we offer an Indonesian Language Study Trip every two years.